This post may contain affiliate links. See our affiliate disclaimer here.

 Fuels

-This includes diesel fuel as well as propane (GPL or LPG) as we filled up with both at gas stations.
+This includes diesel fuel for our motorhome and propane (GPL or LPG), as we filled up with both at gas stations.

-As I mentioned earlier, we did travel and fill up with gas in other countries.
-Specifically our most expensive fill-up was outside of Barcelona, where we returned our one-way motorhome rental.
-Gas was a bit more expensive in Spain compared to France, but is a good representation of a month-long road trip.
+As I mentioned earlier, we did travel across borders and fill up with gas in other countries.
+Specifically, our most expensive fill-up was outside of Barcelona, where we returned our one-way motorhome rental.
+Gas was a bit more expensive in Spain compared to France, but it is a good representation of a month-long road trip.
 We covered more than 2,500 km or over 1,600 miles.
 I was shocked that this number was so low!

 Cost: $600